 You create a virtual copy of a photo and then apply adjustment settings to it.
 If you want another version of the master photo, you create another virtual copy and apply the new settings to it.
 You can create as many virtual copies of a master photo as you wish.
 You can even make one of the virtual copies a master, making the previous master a virtual copy.

-Once created, virtual copies are automatically stacked with the master photo.
 In the Grid view or the Filmstrip, the master photo displays the number of images in the upper-left corner of the thumbnail.
 The virtual copies display page-turn icons on the left side of their thumbnails.

 Virtual copies become actual photos when they are exported as a copy of the master photo or edited as a copy in an external editor.